johanneskern/gm_ethporto/legal/privacy-policy/README.md

 ## Cookies

-gm.events does not use cookies to collect information.
+porto.gm.events does not use cookies to collect information.

 ## Links to Other Sites